plenteum/plenteumd-ha/README.md

 ## License

-Copyright (C) 2018 Brandon Lehmann, The TurtleCoin Developers Copyright (C) 2018 Brandon Lehmann, The Plenteum Developers
+Copyright (C) 2018 Brandon Lehmann, The Plenteum Developers Copyright (C) 2018 Brandon Lehmann, The Plenteum Developers

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.